 • Secure sign in

-Only gives you access once you enter your username and password, and answer a security question.
+Only gives you access once you enter your login details.

 • Secured Sockets Layer (SSL) certificates

 Your Proof that we are who we say we are and that your information is encrypted to prevent others reading it — look for the yellow padlock at the bottom of your browser.